 Does Your Career Choice Need a Degree?

 One of the first things you need to consider when you are trying to choose between not going to college and taking on student loan debt is whether or not the career of your choice needs a degree.
-For example, if you want to be a doctor, you will have no choice but to go to medical school and receive your degree.
+For example, if you are interested in becoming a radiation therapist a degree is required so you will want to research radiation therapist schools, and if you want to be a doctor, you will have no choice but to go to medical school and receive your degree.

 There are positions that do not require you to have a formal degree and you can still make a decent living while performing the job.
 If you have chosen a career that does not require you to have a degree, then you do not have to go to college and you can avoid student loan debt altogether.